Who we are What we do

 What we learned is that the publishing industry is not designed to benefit the author.
 As authors we were frustrated by the lack of genuine help and support provided by publishers and the disingenuous efforts to help authors be successful.

-What we do Disrupting the Model
+Disrupting the Model

 In creating a publishing arm to the work we do at The Journey Institute, we wanted to disrupt the publishing model that is available to the everyday writer, the author who is overlooked by larger more traditional publishers and who is often left with the self publishing model as their only option.
+Our focus is primarily, though not exclusively, on the communities of women, bipoc, and lgbtq+.

 By creating a non-profit publishing model, we want to provide the tools, resources, and support to authors who otherwise would not have access to them, to tell the stories that otherwise would not be told.